plone/documentation/docs/classic-ui/portlets.md

 1. Navigate to the web page where you want to add the portlet.

 2. Click on the {guilabel}`Manage portlets` link in the toolbar of the page and select the region on the page to modify.
-   This will open the "Manage portlets" screen.
+   This will open the screen to manage portlets for the current item.

+   Note that you must have the appropriate permissions to add portlets to a web page.
+   If you do not see the {guilabel}`Manage portlets` link, you may need to contact the site administrator to request access.

 3. In the {menuselection}`Add portlets` menu, select the portlet that you want to add, and click the {guilabel}`Add` button.
   This will open an edit form, now fill in the form.

-4. Click the "Save" button to save your changes and add the portlet to the web page.
+4. Click the {guilabel}`Save` button to save your changes and add the portlet to the web page.
-   This adds the portlet to the list of "Portlets assigned here" on the screen.
+   This adds the portlet to the list of {guilabel}`Portlets assigned here` on the screen.
-   Note that you must have the appropriate permissions to add portlets to a web page.
-   If you do not see the "Manage portlets" link, you may need to contact the site administrator to request access.

-5. Use the "Up" and "Down" arrows in the "Assigned portlets" section to change the order in which the portlets will be displayed on the web page.
+5. Use the {guilabel}`Up` and {guilabel}`Down` arrows in the {guilabel}`Assigned portlets` section to change the order in which the portlets will be displayed on the web page.
-   The "Hide" button will deactivate the portlet.
+   The {guilabel}`Hide` button will deactivate the portlet.
-   The "X" button deletes the portlet.
+   The {guilabel}`X` button deletes the portlet.

 ## Writing a custom Portlet